 Do Not Forget Negative Keywords

-They are those keywords which will prevent your ads from being triggered by irrelevant search queries.
+They are those keywords that will prevent your ads from being triggered by irrelevant search queries.
 This can affect your CTR drastically.

 An example is the term “melon”.
-For a gardening company it would make sense to use this for a keyword, however this is also a term used in Minecraft.
+For a gardening company, it would make sense to use this as a keyword, however, this is also a term used in Minecraft.
 Because of people searching for melons but referring to Minecraft the gardening company should place the keyword “melon” as a negative keyword.